amirgeva/yated/README.md

 an editor with default visual and key bindings that resemble typical GUI based editors.

+Written in Python and relying on the curses module, support for various key combinations varies with system and terminal.
+So far, best results are seen in the _gnome-terminal_

 Main features:

 * Simple arrow based navigation